 Here’s one for a Canada Day weekend!
 So close to Vancouver and so seldom visited – Pasley Islands are a group of small islands tucked away behind Bowen Island.
-Yet with a kayak they are certainly within your reach.
-As a reward, you will have most beaches entirely to yourself, you’ll camp in a beautiful campground and you’ll have an unforgettable and wonderfully local Canada Day.
+Yet with a boat they are certainly within your reach.
+As a reward you’ll camp in a beautiful campground at Plumper Cove Provincial Park and you’ll have an unforgettable and wonderfully local Canada Day.

 If you are heading out just for a day, paddle directly due west west towards a group of small islands (Pasleys).
-If planning to camp overnight, skirt the Pasleys on their northern end and from there it’s a beeline for Keats Island.
+If planning to camp overnight, skirt the Pasleys on their northern end and from there beeline for Keats Island.
 Just a short paddle up Keats’ west coast will get you to Plumper Cove Provincial Park with a beautiful beautiful campground, a small marina and a dock.

 Note: there’s no camping allowed on Pasley Islands (Ragged, Hermit, Popham) so your only option for an overnighter is camping on Keats Island.
-However, if going just for a day, Pasley Islands are just perfect.
+However, if going just for a day, Pasley Islands are perfect.